celsofaf/coursera-datasci-devdataprods/README.md

 The app can be accessed [here at Shiny Apps](https://celsofaf.shinyapps.io/coursera-datasci-devdataprods/)
 Basic documentation, written in RStudio Presenter, can [be found here](http://rpubs.com/celsofaf/39562)

-Source codes for the app and the presentation are here at my GitHub.
+Source codes for the app and the presentation are right here at my GitHub.
 Enjoy!